 The girl gave a little gasp.
-She knew, they both knew, that she had betrayed herself; and her silence set the seal on the datum.
+She knew, they both knew, that she had betrayed herself.

 Satisfied with this, Eyol walked away.
-Her eyes roved further afield, as far as the the suburbs of Twull that reared like a greater garden of magnified climbing plants supported by the silver poles which were residential towers, soaring aloft three miles further along the path that led out of the property of the late Arr Hocor.
+Her eyes roved further afield.
+Three miles further along the path that led out of the property of the late Arr Hocor, there reared the suburbs of Twull, like a greater garden of magnified climbing plants supported by the silver poles which were residential towers.

-And, closer than the city, a spikier kind of tower reared above a rotunda where, Eyol knew, cowled figures awaited the next client for the elite transport system, the squend.
+And, closer than the city, a spikier kind of tower soared above a rotunda.
+There, at all hours, cowled figures must await the next client for the elite transport system, the squend.

 Eyol had no idea how the squend worked, any more than most Terran drivers know how their cars work.
-She simply used it when necessary as a mode of getting from A to B. It was necessary at this stage for her to do her duty and alert the Council to what had happened; no point in someone of her rank applying to the local Enforcers - she'd be expected to go straight to the top.
+She simply used it when necessary as a mode of getting from A to B. It was necessary at this stage for her to alert the Council to what had happened; no point applying to the local Enforcers - someone of her rank would be expected to go straight to the top.

 Within minutes, Eyol had entered the squend rotunda.
-The four cowled squenders bowed to her, and one of them silently waved in the direction of the central spiral staircase.
+The four hooded squenders bowed to her, and one of them silently waved in the direction of the central spiral staircase.
 She began to climb.

 Attaining the departure platform she pressed a button to select her destination, while the squenders down below frowned in their concentration.
-Suddenly, in a tingle of alliance with the crystal network, the force of laterojection squirted Eyol's force-matrix along the well-worn privileged route from Twull to the greater city of Alxem, and then from Alxem to the greatest city of all, Mrakallon.
+In a sudden tingle of alliance with the crystal network, the force of laterojection squirted Eyol's force-matrix along the well-worn privileged route from Twull to the greater city of Alxem.
+Another squirt and she was relayed from Alxem to the greatest city of all, Mrakallon.